-While many summer camps offer art classes, The HandWork Studio lets children choose specific and unique activities like woodworking, spa crafts, surface design, journal making, fiber arts, sewing, and more.
+While many camps offer art classes, The HandWork Studio lets children choose specific and unique activities like woodworking, spa crafts, surface design, journal making, fiber arts, sewing, and more.

 Kids can also take a deep dive into robotics, coding, or fashion design, where they can learn how to make clothes and accessories.

 If affordable and inclusive are two things you look for in summer camps, you can’t go wrong with any of the Philadelphia YMCA camps.
 YMCA has locations all over Philadelphia and a year-round calendar that includes day camps, weekend camps, and overnight camp.